igordot/sns/routes/rna-star.md

 Additional output (can usually be deleted or used for troubleshooting):

-* `logs-*`: Logs and intermediate files for various segments.
-* `samples.*.csv`: Sample sheet for segments that generate large files.
-The route will not attempt to generate the files listed.
-If the files were deleted to save space, additional samples can be added to the same analysis without reprocessing the older samples.
-* `summary`: Summary files for individual samples and segments.
-* `summary.*.csv`: Combined summary files for each segment.
-* `QC-*`: Results of QC steps for individual samples.
-* `FASTQ-CLEAN`: Merged FASTQs (one per sample).
 * `genes.featurecounts.txt`: Table of genes based on the reference GTF.
 * `quant-*`: Raw counts for all genes for individual samples.